The political news is occupied this week by the release of Valerie Trierweiler’s book.

 Similarly, the concern for parity in the government seems to obey the same priorities:“Some women ministers are even chosen from a catalog. “

-The way in which ministers are appointed is quite explicitly denounced, as solely strategic,“a game of billiards with several cushions“.
+The appointment of ministers is quite explicitly denounced as solely strategic,” a game of billiards with several cushions”.
 This is another observation of calculating politics.

 The press is often criticized for falsely attributing responsibilities to Valerie Trierweiler, without knowing the real reasons.
 For example, when she asks for more privacy for her child, or the absence of the president’s family at the inauguration:“The press attributes to me the responsibility for his decision.”

 Valerie Trierweiler then made a surprising revelation, as it may have escaped some of the French: Carla Bruni’s difficulties in adapting to her new life as First Lady.
 Without a doubt, Valérie Trierweiler finds a reassuring echo of her own plight, of her own difficulties.
-“Nicolas Sarkozy explained to her how painful this period had been for Carla, who had not been able to cope with the excessive media attention and backbiting.
-He confided to her that he had been obliged to resort to specialized companies to “bring up” in the algorithms of search engines the honorable articles and references, to hide the horrors that circulate on the Net, so that his wife would not stumble upon them.”
+“Nicolas Sarkozy explained how painful this period had been for Carla, who had not been able to cope with the excessive media attention and backbiting.
+He confided to her that he had been obliged to resort to specialized companies to ‘bring up’ in Google the more honorable articles and references, to hide the horrors that circulate on the Net, so that his wife would not stumble upon them.”

-It also sheds light on the increasingly important links between the control of the Internet, in terms of communications, and power.
-It is nothing other than the power of Google mainly that is addressed.
-It is also the will not to be discouraged because of the abundant comments on the internet, often more free and virulent.
+It also sheds light on the increasingly important links between the control of the internet, in terms of communications, and power.
+It is nothing other than the power of Google mainly that is addressed as well as the courage to go through the abundant comments on the internet, often freer and more virulent.

 → PART 2 of the analysis of the book Thank you for this moment